Darth Maul: Maul – Shadow Lord

-Maul will serve as the titular character in the upcoming animated series Maul – Shadow Lord.
-Set during the period following the Clone Wars, the former Sith Lord attempts to rebuild his criminal syndicate on a planet unknown to the Empire, while teaching a new apprentice.
+Maul serves as the titular character in the animated series Star Wars: Maul – Shadow Lord.
+Set during the period following the Clone Wars, the former Sith Lord attempts to rebuild his criminal syndicate on Janix, a planet unknown to the Empire, while teaching a new apprentice.

 Comics

-Darth Maul
+Darth Maul (2017)

 In 2017, Marvel released Star Wars: Darth Maul, a 5-issue prequel series centered on Maul before the events of The Phantom Menace.
 The comic details upon Maul's training under Darth Sidious, and how he was manipulated into hating the Jedi for leading the Sith to near-extinction.
 The main plot follows Maul's quest to kill his first Jedi, allying himself with several bounty hunters and facing a crime lord along the way.

-Age of the Republic
+Age of the Republic (2018–19)

 Maul had his own one-shot comic book within the 2018–19 Age of the Republic miniseries, which depicts short stories of various characters during the Galactic Republic era.
 In his story, Maul poses as a member of a criminal cartel to kill a Force-sensitive thief for Darth Sidious, and experiences a vision of an alternate life as a peace-keeping Jedi, which he denies, much to Sidious' content.
 The story takes place shortly before The Phantom Menace.

-Darth Maul: Son of Dathomir
+Darth Maul: Son of Dathomir (2014)

 Dark Horse Comics produced Darth Maul: Son of Dathomir based on the scripts and storyboards of an unproduced four-episode story arc intended for the seventh season of The Clone Wars.
 The events of the comic are set some time after Maul's defeat at Darth Sidious' hands in the fifth season of the television series, and before his eventual return in the seventh season.

 After defeating Maul and killing his brother Savage Opress, Sidious takes him to a Separatist prison, where Count Dooku tortures him for information about the Shadow Collective.
 Prime Minister Almec arranges Maul's escape and the latter then heads back to Zanbar to command the Death Watch army.
 However, he is followed by General Grievous and his droids, who battle with Maul and the Mandalorians.
 While they put up a fierce fight, Maul and his minions are ultimately overwhelmed by the droids.
 During the battle, Maul tears through the droid ranks and attacks Grievous, but is overpowered and forced to retreat.
 Afterwards, Maul confers with Mother Talzin and plots to draw out Sidious by capturing Dooku and Grievous.
 The scheme works, and Talzin is able to restore herself to her physical form, but she sacrifices herself to save Maul.
 Although Maul escapes with a company of loyal Mandalorians, the Shadow Collective has disintegrated due to the conflict with Sidious, as the Hutts, Pykes, and Black Sun have all abandoned Maul.